Extreme events in dynamical systems and random walkers: A review

 \subsubsection{On-off intermittency}

-In general, complete synchronization is the most desired behavior in coupled system.
+In general, complete synchronization is the most desired behavior in coupled systems.
 This desired state is disrupted in the presence of noise, heterogeneity in the system, or both.
 A common scenario is noticed that the trajectory of the coupled system occasionally departs from an invariant manifold (the synchronization manifold) and jumps along the transverse direction of that manifold.
-As a result, bursts with varying amplitudes are observed in the time evolution of the synchronization error.
+As a result, occasional bursts with varying amplitudes are observed in the time evolution of the synchronization error.
 The trajectory, being repelled along the transverse direction of the synchronization manifold, ultimately comes back to the invariant manifold after a brief time interval.
 These short-lived, and intermittent excursions away from the synchronization manifold is known as \textit{attractor bubbling} \cite{boccaletti2002synchronization,ashwin1994bubbling,heagy1994characterization,heagy1995desynchronization, ashwin1996attractor, platt1993off, pradas2011noise, venkataramani1996bubbling, venkataramani1996transitions,gilson2013effect}.
 In such a situation, the synchronization error dynamics switch from zero to non-zero values intermittently.
-This phenomenon is known as on-off intermittency of the error dynamics.
-This attractor bubbling is manifested as \textit{dragon king} events \cite{sornette2012dragon, wheatley2015multiple, premraj2021dragon} (DKs), which are highly informative outliers of a power-law distribution.
-This observation is delineated as extreme events in the following marvelous work \cite{cavalcante2013predictability, motter2013control}.
+This phenomenon is also known as on-off intermittency of the error dynamics.
+This attractor bubbling is manifested as \textit{dragon king} (DK) events \cite{sornette2012dragon, wheatley2015multiple, premraj2021dragon}, which are highly informative outliers to a power-law distribution.
+This observation is delineated as extreme events in Refs.\ \cite{cavalcante2013predictability, motter2013control}.
 For demonstration, two unidirectionally coupled dynamical systems are taken in the form as,